cfpb/sbl-project/features/features.md

 ## [Shared landing page (authenticated)](https://github.com/cfpb/sbl-project/issues/8)

 ### User stories
+GH story issues have not yet been created for this page.
-- [x] As a filer who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I would like my financial institution details to be centrally managed, so that I don’t have to maintain the same information in multiple places.
+- [ ] As a filer who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I would like my financial institution details to be centrally managed, so that I don’t have to maintain the same information in multiple places.
-- [x] As a filer  who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I want to be able to have a single user profile that is shared among the CFPB platforms, so that I don’t have to maintain the same information in multiple places.
+- [ ] As a filer  who submits both SBL and other data to CFPB (e.g. HMDA or NBR), I want to be able to have a single user profile that is shared among the CFPB platforms, so that I don’t have to maintain the same information in multiple places.

 ## [Request changes to your user profile](https://github.com/cfpb/sbl-project/issues/10)

 ### User stories
-- [x] As a filer, I want to view the list of financial institutions I’m associated with, so I know which financial institutions I need to file for.
+GH story issues have not yet been created for this page.
-- [x] As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
+- [ ] As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
-- [x] As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
+- [ ] As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
-- [x] As a filer, I would like to see list of all my associated financial institutions, so that I know which financial institutions I need to file for.
+- [ ] As a filer, I want to view the list of financial institutions I’m associated with, so I know which financial institutions I need to file for.
-- [x] As a filer, I would like to select a financial institution from the list of financial institutions I'm associated with, so that I can view the individual financail to view the financial institution details.
+- [ ] As a filer, I would like to be able to select a financial institution from the list of financial institutions I'm associated with, so that I can view the individual financial institution details.
+- [ ] As a filer, I want to update/change my email address, so that I can keep my FI email address current.

 ## [View financial institution details](https://github.com/cfpb/sbl-project/issues/11)

 ### User stories
-- [ ] As a filer, I would like to view my financial institution data as the CFPB understands it, so that I can make sure that my filing details will be accurate.
+GH story issues have not yet been created for all of the user stories for this page.
+- [ ] [Story] View financial institution details #37
-- [ ] As a filer, I would like clear instructions on how to change read-only financial institution fields, so that I can correct any errors prior to filing.
+- [ ] [Story] Instructions on how to update data on financial institution details  #38
+- [ ] [Story] View institution data change history #39
-- [ ] As a filer, I would like to view the history of changes to my institution data, so that...
+- As a filer, I would like to know where the CFPB obtained the data about my financial institution.
-    1. Who: person or automation w/ data source
-    1. What: Which fields changed from what to what
-    1. When: Timestamp
-    1. Why: automation or human note
- - [ ] As a filer, I would like a visual indication that a change has been made to my institution data (since the last time I logged in?)
+- As a filer, I would like to review my Parent and Top Holder information to ensure it is accurate.

 # Small business lending data filing app